dewetblomerus/mediate-talk/medite-slides.md

 - Are you motivated to learn it?
 - Do you enjoy working with it?
 - Can you get paid doing it?
+- Do I have a community?

+---

+### My stack

 - I chose Phoenix LiveView for side projects.
+- Then I found a job doing it.